 - Plan ahead and learn as much as possible about your job-site area before beginning any work. - Know the exact location of overhead power lines or obstructions. - Prior to use, perform the Pre-Start Trailer Inspection and Daily Trailer Maintenance to make sure that the trailer is in safe operating condition.
-Use the Pre-Start Trailer Inspection checklist in this manual as a guide. - Never operate a malfunctioning trailer. - If the amber ABS light (1, Figure 2-3) located on the driver's side rear trailer frame turns on, immediately have the trailer brake system serviced.
-NOTE: The ABS light has been located so that the operator can see the light easier when connecting the electrical cabling and while driving.
+Use the Pre-Start Trailer Inspection checklist in this manual as a guide. - Never operate a malfunctioning trailer. - If the amber ABS light (1, Figure 2-3) located on the driver's side rear trailer frame turns ON and stays ON, immediately have the trailer brake system serviced.
+NOTE: When the truck is started this light will briefly flash ON.